gismo/gismo/deploy/README.txt

 to use G+Smo in your application:

-* Choose a folder for building (eg. folder /path/to/build inside root source folder):
+* Choose a folder for building (eg. folder /path/to/build for demonstation):

 $ mkdir /path/to/build
 $ cd /path/to/build